GrammaTech/grammatech.github.io/prj/merge-resolver.md

 </center>

 MergeResolver is a tool to automate the resolution of merge conflicts that arise during development.
-MergeResolver is a sophisticated tool that is aware of the code's syntax and semantics.
+It is a sophisticated tool that is aware of the code's syntax and semantics.
 This allows automated conflict resolution in cases where simple text-based differencing would fail.